 California uses a specific definition for acts of incest.
 Two people commit incest if they are related and have sexual intercourse or get married.
 Incest charges only apply if both parties are at least 14 years old.
 Additionally, incest charges only apply to certain relatives.
-Individuals face these charges for engaging in sexual relations with their:

 - Parent or child